pumbaasdad/aws-account/README.md

                 1. `AWS_ACCESS_KEY_ID` - The root access key ID generated earlier.
                 1. `AWS_SECRET_ACCESS_KEY` - The root secret access key generated when creating the AWS account.
 This variable should be marked `sensitive`.
+                1. `TFE_TOKEN` - The API token created earlier that will allow this workspace to manage terraform cloud resources.
+This variable should be marked `sensitive`.
  1. Apply the terraform to setup your AWS account.
     1. In Terraform Cloud, click the `Queue plan` button.
     1. When the plan completes, click the `Confirm & Apply` button.